 The applicant, through the legal services of the learned advocate, Mr. Ernest Masanga Makene, preferred the instant application seeking extension of time to file a revision against the decision of the Commission for Mediation and Arbitration.
 The application was accompanied with an affidavit of Cecilia Nkanabo, the applicant's Senior Human Resource Officer.
 The same was made under Rule 24(1)(2)(a)(b)(c)(d)(e) and (f) and 24(3)(a)(b)(c) and (d) and Rule 55(1), 56(1) and (3) of the Labour Courts Rules, GN No. 106 of 2007.

-During the hearing of the application, the learned advocate, Mr. Elias Hezron appeared for the applicant whereas the respondent was present in person but also represented by Benjamini Doto.
+During the hearing of the application, the learned advocate, Mr. Elias Hezron appeared for the applicant whereas the respondent enjoyed the legal services of the learned advocate, Mr. Bahati Kessy.
 In his oral submission, the counsel for the applicant prayed to adopt the affidavit accompanying the application.
 He further alleged illegality as the reason for the extension of time.
-He expounded the illegality further that, DW1 did not take an oath or affirmation when testifying something which amounts to an illegality to warrant extension of time.
-He urged the court to enlarge time for the applicant to file a revision.
+He expounded the illegality further that DW1 did not take an oath nor affirmation when testifying something which amounts to an illegality to warrant extension of time.
+He invited the court to the principle of the law stated in the case of Arunaben Chaggan Mistry v.
+Naushad Mohamed Hussein & 3 Others, Civil Application No. 6 of 2016.
+It was the counsel's submission that, at this stage his role is to display the illegality for the court to grant extension of time.
+He vehemently urged the court to enlarge time for the applicant to file a revision.